- Jim DwyerNew York Times metro reporter.

 AMY GOODMAN: What you could see from the documents.

-JIM DWYER: I think we are —we don’t know a lot about this process yet.
-You know, I mean we had a very long article in the newspaper, but in some ways, it’s very schematic.
+JIM DWYER: Yeah, I mean, I think we’re—we don’t know a lot about this process yet.
+You know, I mean, we had a very long article in the newspaper, but in some ways it’s very schematic, you know?
 We’re talking about the map of a fairly large and significant operation.
-And there’s probably a lot of things that we don’t know about it.
-And I think there’s probably things that the police department feels proud about, that they feel were accomplishments and that they prevented crimes and things, that we don’t know about yet, or maybe there aren’t.
+And there’s probably a lot of important things that we don’t know about it.
+And, you know, I think there’s probably things that the police department feels proud about, many, you know, that they feel were accomplishments, and they prevented crimes and things, that we don’t know about yet.
+Or maybe there aren’t.
 I don’t know what the answer is to that.
-But so far we’re only seeing, you know, the first glimpses of this operation.
+But so far, we’re only seeing, you know, the first glimpses of this operation.

-AMY GOODMAN: Well, Jim Dwyer, thanks very much for this expose.
-We are going to follow up in our next segment with a debate between the police department and the civil liberties lawyer and Joshua Kinberg himself, the man on the bicycle, who only got it returned after a year.
+AMY GOODMAN: Well, Jim Dwyer, thanks very much for this exposé.
+We are going to follow up in our next segment with a debate between the police department and a civil liberties lawyer and Joshua Kinberg himself, the man on the bicycle, who only got it returned after a year.
 But we’ll talk about that in a minute.
 Jim Dwyer of The New York Times.
 This is Democracy Now!, democracynow.org.
 We’ll be back in a minute.